13 Reasons Why season 4 soundtrack - TheNewsTrace

 ‘Not My Story’ – Cable Ties

+Performs when Clay and Zach skip the school tour to attend a fraternity occasion.

-‘The Breath of Gentle (Chris Liebing Burn Gradual Remix)’ – Misplaced Beneath Heaven
+‘The Breath of Mild (Chris Liebing Burn Gradual Remix)’ – Misplaced Beneath Heaven

 ‘Noise of the Void’ – Drab Majesty